medvied/mze/mze.rst

 ========

 There are different ways to store information.
-There are multiple ways to store links to information.
-This software allows to link pieces of information in the way that relevant information is easy and fast to find.
+There are multiple ways to store links to the information.
+This software allows to link pieces of information in the way that the relevant information is easy to find.

 Goals:

-- adding records/links between records is easy and fast;
+- adding records and links between records is easy and fast;
 - search feature allows to find relevant record as fast as it's technically possible.
 Software MUST NOT be a bottleneck during search.

 Glossary
 ========